softawaregmbh/MobileDevOps/Exercises/exercise3.md

 - Roman / Patrik

 ## Build Automation with Unit-Tests
-The build template, created in [exercise2](exercise2.md) has to be changed.
+The build template, created in [Exercise 2](exercise2.md) has to be changed.

 1. Got to build definition
 1. click **Edit** (top-right)